 It can be, but it is not automatically cheaper for every driver.
 The biggest factor is mileage.
 Drivers who travel far less than the average commuter usually have the best chance of saving money.

 Pay-per-mile insurance often works best for drivers under roughly 8,000 to 10,000 miles per year.
-However, traditional insurers may also offer low-mileage discounts, safe-driver discounts, bundling discounts, and paperless billing discounts.
+However, traditional insurers may also offer low-mileage discounts, safe-driver discounts, bundling discounts, paperless billing discounts, and paid-in-full discounts that can change the comparison.

 Do not assume pay as you go insurance will always beat a traditional policy.
-Compare both types of quotes using the same liability limits, deductibles, and coverage options.
+Compare both types of quotes using the same liability limits, deductibles, drivers, vehicles, and coverage options.

 Does Pay As You Go Insurance Provide Full Coverage?